amnich/amnich.github.io/_posts/2017-08-08-Add-new-script-to-NSClientpp-for-Nagios.md

 ---
-title: "Add new script to NSClient++ for Nagios"
+title: "2017-08-08 Add new script to NSClient++ for Nagios"
 date: 2017-08-08
 tags: [PowerShell,Nagios,NSClient++]
 ---